-Brewer's yeast is a common nutritional supplement for dogs.
+Brewer's yeast for dogs is a common nutritional supplement.
 Some breeders recommend it, but consult your vet before feeding it.
 It may not be suitable for your dog because of its potential as an allergen.
 Here's what you need to know to decide whether or not brewer's yeast is right for your dog.

 The correct dosage of brewer's yeast depends on the size of the dog and the type of yeast you are using.
 For powders, 1/2 teaspoon per 10 pounds of body weight is usually recommended.
 The correct dosage for tablets depends on the size of the tablet.
 Read and follow the dosing instructions on the package.